google/oss-fuzz/docs/getting-started/new-project-guide/python_lang.md

 # for projects with C extensions so that they're built with the proper flags.
 pip3 install .

-# Build fuzzers in $OUT.
+# Build fuzzers into $OUT.
 These could be detected in other ways.
 for fuzzer in $(find $SRC -name '*_fuzzer.py'); do fuzzer_basename=$(basename -s .py $fuzzer) fuzzer_package=${fuzzer_basename}.pkg

   # To avoid issues with Python version conflicts, or changes in environment
   # over time on the OSS-Fuzz bots, we use pyinstaller to create a standalone
   # package.
 Though not necessarily required for reproducing issues, this is